 In addition, every IMS node receiving an HSS Group ID in SIP signalling (e.g. S-CSCF and IMS AS) should store it as part of the UE information, and should use the received HSS Group ID to select an SBI capable HSS.
 Additionally, an IMS node receiving an HSS Group ID in SIP signalling should include it in subsequent SIP signalling related to the above procedures.

-The HSS Group ID in SIP signalling shall not be sent outside the HPLMN.
+The HSS Group ID in SIP signalling shall not be sent to the terminating side and outside the HPLMN.